Lartu/ldpl-std/README.md

 ## License

+The LDPL Standard Library is distributed under the MIT License.
 LDPL is distributed under the GNU General Public License 3.0.
 All LDPL Dinosaur logos where created by [Lartu](https://github.com/Lartu) and are released under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.